Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/features/rp-converter.md

 * **Read-only Material Converter**

     This converter converts the pre-built read-only Materials that come with a Unity project.
-This converter indexes the project and creates the temporary `.index`, which might take a significant time.
+This converter indexes the project and creates the temporary `.index` file.
+This might take a significant time.